thuzarwin/open-data-sprints/docs/project-pir-pilot.rst

 - Prompt access to information that is not confidential or otherwise protected
 - Provide accountability metrics of how many proactively released datasets were previously request under public information requests

-Ability to view submitted request by unique id, date received, request and due data.
-Ability to track a request
-Display Number of received request vs. reports published for total submitted to the city and by each department

 - Department SPOCs are educated and empowered to direct citizens to data portal to obtain requested information
 - Increased usage of open data portal